The contour gauge in use: telling untold: Abstract

 \section{Abstract}

-In Quantum Field Theory, we discuss the main features of the non-local contour gauge which extends the local axial-type gauge used in most approaches.
-Based on the gluon geometry, we demonstrate that the contour gauge does not suffer from the residual gauge in the finite domain of space.
-Matching between the local and non-local gauge has been presented.
+In Quantum Field Theory, we discuss the main features of the (non-local) contour gauge which extends the local axial-type gauge used in most approaches.
+Based on the gluon geometry, we demonstrate that the contour gauge does not suffer from the residual gauge.
+We discuss the useful correspondence between the contour gauge conception and the Hamiltonian (Lagrangian) formalism.
+Having compared the local and non-local gauges, we again advocate the advantage of the contour gauge use.

 \keywords{Contour Gauge, Path Group, Gauge symmetry.}